Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 If there is a requirement to build documentation in several formats, it's possible to create a new variant for this.
 Creating new variants not only allows overriding the format (like replacing html with javadoc).
-It also allows building separate HTML outputs, f.e with different branding or other configurations (like one with only public declarations, another with internal declarations and may be another one excluding sourceSet).
+It also allows building separate HTML outputs, f.e with different branding or other configurations (like one with only public declarations, another with internal declarations, and may be another one excluding sourceSet).
 This will also allow building documentation for multiple Android flavours (f.e paid and free).

-Here is an example for javadoc:
+Here is an example of Javadoc:

 ```kotlin
 dokka {